MarvelousMarcin/LifeGame/README.md

 new levels, gaining more and more money and weapons.
 It's very simple, easy to understand and of course gives a lot of fun.

+### Technology
+Application based on JavaFX, HTML, and CSS

 ## Preview of already implemented gameplay

 ### Entry Screen